ericholscher/ericholscher.com/site/blog/2016/jul/1/sphinx-and-rtd-for-writers.rst

 This blending of worlds makes it the best suited platform for teams that want both writers and developers contributing to product and API documentation.

 Read the Docs is best thought of as a continuous documentation platform for Sphinx.
-Continuous documentation is analogous to continuous integration of code.
+Continuous documentation is analogous to continuous integration of code, which runs the tests on each commit.
 In practice it means that your documentation is built, tested, and updated on every commit.

 Sphinx provides a documentation generator that is best-in-class for software docs.
-Sphinx documents are written in the reStructuredText markup language. which is similar to Markdown, but much more powerful.
+Sphinx documents are written in the reStructuredText markup language. reStructuredText is similar to Markdown, but much more powerful, as you'll see in this article.
-Read the Docs provides a hosting platform for Sphinx.
+Read the Docs provides a hosting platform for Sphinx, running a build on each commit of your repository.

 As a writer who uses Sphinx,
 your day to day is writing reStructuredText in plain text files.